bilaalk079/bilaal-hng-stage-0/README.md

 PORT=5000
 ```

-If not specified, the app defaults to port `5000` or uses Railway's provided `PORT` environment variable in production.
+If not specified, the app defaults to port `5000` or uses Pxxl's provided `PORT` environment variable in production.

 ## 📁 Project Structure
 ```